Manage Your Data and Drive Success

 Enable Linking of Data

-Publishers typically have multiple internal data systems in which information about the same institution is likely to reside: fulfillment, authentication, financial, editorial, and more.
-By using unique numerical identifiers, a single data element can be used to join these records definitively, regardless of how the name of the institution is rendered.
+Publishers typically have multiple internal data systems in which information about the same organization is likely to reside: fulfillment, authentication, financial, editorial, and more.
+By using unique numerical identifiers, a single data element can be used to join these records definitively, regardless of how the name of the organization is rendered.

 How can you apply Ringgold Identifiers to your records?
 Check out our case studies